jonnonz1/nz-statute-book/acts/public/1964/education-act-1964.md

 **Special education**

 ### 98 Special schools and classes
-(1) Having regard to the provision of special education in any locality or localities, the Minister may— (a) Establish any special school:
+(1) Having regard to the provision of special education in any locality or localities, the Minister may—Provided that any special school established under paragraph (a) may be placed under the control of the Education Board of the district and shall, where so placed, be deemed to be a State primary school, save that it may, on the recommendation of the Education Board and with the approval of the Minister, be placed under the control of any person or persons appointed by the Education Board for the purpose instead of a School Committee.
-  (b) Establish, or authorise the establishment of, any special class, clinic, or service, either as a separate unit or in connection with any State primary school, secondary school, technical institute, community college or integrated school, or in connection with any public institution approved for the purpose by him:
+  (a) establish any special school:
-  (c) Make provision for special educational facilities to be provided by any correspondence school established under section 105 of this Act:
+  (b) establish, or authorise the establishment of, any special class, clinic, or service, either as a separate unit or in connection with any State primary school, secondary school, technical institute, community college or integrated school, or in connection with any public institution approved for the purpose by him:
-  Provided that any special school established under paragraph (a) of this subsection may be placed under the control of the Education Board of the district and shall, where so placed, be deemed to be a State primary school, save that it may, on the recommendation of the Education Board and with the approval of the Minister, be placed under the control of any person or persons appointed by the Education Board for the purpose instead of a School Committee.
+  (c) make provision for special educational facilities to be provided by any correspondence school established under section 105:
-(2) The Minister may likewise disestablish any special school, class, clinic, or service established under subsection (1) of this section, if he is dissatisfied with the manner in which the school, class, clinic, or service is being conducted, or if he considers that sufficient provision is made by another similarly established special school, class, clinic, or service, or by any other school or class in or reasonably near to the same locality:
+(2) The Minister may likewise disestablish any special school, class, clinic, or service established under subsection (1), if he is dissatisfied with the manner in which the school, class, clinic, or service is being conducted, or if he considers that sufficient provision is made by another similarly established special school, class, clinic, or service, or by any other school or class in or reasonably near to the same locality:
   Provided that in the last-mentioned case he shall, if the controlling authority of the school, class, clinic, or service so requires, give 3 months' notice of his intention to disestablish the same.

 ### 99 Other special classes or services providing special education